nasa/trick/docs/documentation/install_guide/Install-Guide.md

 proceed to [Install Trick](#install) section of the install guide

 <a name="macos"></a>
-### macOS BigSur
+### macOS BigSur (Monterey support is limited)

 1. Install XCode from the App Store.
+(Note: Xcode 13.2 and lower supported.
+Monterey users will need to downgrade their command line tools to 13.2 if 13.3 is installed.
+Xcode Command line Tools 13.2 can be found at developer.apple.com)

 2. Download and install Command Line Tools for macOS by opening a terminal and running the following command.